zuoyanzhang/DeepSpeed/docs/_tutorials/mixture-of-experts.md

 EXPERTS = [8]
 ```

-The model code needs to use the deepspeed.moe.layer.MoE API as follows.
+The model code needs to use the `deepspeed.moe.layer.MoE` API as follows.

 ```python
 self.experts = deepspeed.moe.layer.MoE(hidden_size=input_dim, expert=ExpertModule(), num_experts=EXPERTS, ep_size=EP_WORLD_SIZE)
 ```

-With the above two commands, the DeepSpeed runtime will be set to train an MoE model with a total of 8 experts on 4 GPUs in 4 experts/GPU mode.
+With the above code, the DeepSpeed runtime will be set to train an MoE model with a total of 8 experts on 4 GPUs in 4 experts/GPU mode.
 We call this the E + D mode as described earlier in the table.

 ```python